Provenance Graph Kernel: Explainability

 \section{Explainability}

-In our evaluation of provenance kernels in Section~\ref{sec:evaluation}, we used Support Vector Machines to learn from the kernels' feature vectors and perform classification tasks.
-This allowed us to fairly compare our model with other graph kernels, also employing SVMs, with regards to accuracy of classification.
+In the evaluation of provenance kernels (Section~\ref{sec:evaluation}), Support Vector Machines are used to learn from the kernels' feature vectors, which are counts of provenance types, and perform classification tasks.
 Techniques such as SVMs, however, are known as black-box models when considering their ability to provide explanations of their predictions.
-In this section, we show that provenance kernels are compatible with white-box models, and illustrate how they can help improve the explainability of classification models based on them.
+In this section, we use LIME~\cite{lime}, short for Local Interpretable Model-Agnostic Explanations, to illustrate how it can help identify provenance types that are most influential in classification decisions and, from those, gain insights into classifiers built on provenance kernels.

-The need for interpretable models arises from the need to understand or justify why a certain prediction was made \citep{freitas2014,velez2017}.
-Applications such as medical diagnosis and credit scoring, for example, illustrate why the need for an explanation in addition to the prediction alone is of key importance.
+LIME aims to explain decisions of any classifier by introducing local perturbations of input data, through which it learns a linear model which is locally faithful to the instance to be explained.
+For example, for tabular input data, it changes the value of a given feature, tests the perturbed feature vector with the same classifier, and checks whether such a change affects the prediction probabilities.
+The steeper the decrease in the prediction probability, the higher the contribution of that feature towards to a specific prediction.

-Although provenance types alone do not explain the entirety of a process, they provide practitioners with a tool to better understand the decision process of a classifier.
-We formalise the steps to explain decision processes using provenance kernels as follows. \begin{questions} \item \textbf{Types Identification:} Provenance kernel is an explicit graph kernel, i.e., we are able to inspect the feature vector used in the classification of each given graph.
-This, in turn, provides us with the set of provenance types that were used in such predictions. \item \textbf{Narrative:} As discussed in Section~\ref{sec:framework}, provenance types give us a sequential narrative, which can be associated with real-world events or set of events. \item \textbf{Extensibility:} The sequential narrative of provenance types can make use of the definition of an extension of a type in Section~\ref{subsec:metric}.
-The explanation associated with types of a lower level can serve as a building block to describe longer chains of transformations. \item \textbf{Instance Retrievability:} Once provenance types of interest are identified as being associated with a certain prediction, we are able to move our attention away from the types and back to the original graphs.
-We can do this by retrieving graph instances associated with a given provenance type.
-This may give us further insights into why a prediction was made as well as flagging other provenance graphs that share such patterns. \end{questions}
+Although provenance types alone do not explain the entirety of a process, they provide practitioners with a tool to better understand the decision process of graph classifiers.
+We outline the steps to explain classification decisions using provenance kernels as follows. \begin{questions} \item \textbf{Important Types Identification:} Provenance kernel is an explicit graph kernel, i.e., we are able to inspect the feature vector used in the classification of each given graph.
+This, in turn, provides us with the set of provenance types that were present and used in such predictions.
+From the explanations for each instance produced by LIME, we are able to aggregate the importance of each feature across the entire data set and identify which provenance types were most influential in a given classification task.